XMfit/tui-flash-cards/README.md

 ## Run

 ## Todo
-- Create backend lol
+- Create backend
+    - Rework a few back end functions for new interface
+    - Create error checking for things like empty inputs etc
-    - Create sqlite table structure
+    - Create quiz logic
-    - Safe interface to read and write
-    - A crude way to store retrieved deck (arraylist maybe)
-    - Primitive way for chosing cards and 'flipping' them
 - Create front end
-    - Read ncurses docs
+    - Finish functionality for Main Menu
+    - Create deck manager menu + displays
     - Do it